mech/Notes/HR/jobline.md

 ▶ jobline colleagues
 ```

+> Genetic programming is the process of simulating nature’s evolution system by producing populations of candidate programs and filtering out the programs that don’t pass the tests.
+The candidates that do pass the tests survive and form the basis of the next generation.

+> Genetic programming offers the possibility of continual, automated improvement on hot code and critical algorithms.
+There is real potential to point a genetic programming algorithm at a git repository and automatically push new generations of software to production when the population improves on prior deployed versions.

 ## Normalised list of skill

 If enough people add the same skill, we can normalize it.
 See https://vimeo.com/110012665